BEHIND THE CURTAIN

 - Will I build your site?
 I'm full up right now.
 But I have several competent friends who work pretty cheap.
 Describe your project and find out!

 - Can you afford them?
 Yes.
 Can't give you a flat rate project or page--they vary so much in size and complexity.
-But most of my friends work cheap--particularly for nonprofits and individuals building sites that are basically labors of love.
+But my friends work cheap--particularly for nonprofits and individuals building sites that are basically labors of love.
 On the other hand, if you're a company wanting us to sing a web-hymn to your products, offices and dilberts, go hire a dilbert.
 There are hordes.

 - How did you build the site, what software did you use, what is the site's architecture, etc... all of which really boils down to